If you’re wondering which is going to win in the Ubiquiti AmpliFi Alien vs. Arris SURFboard mAX ProThis matchup, you’re at the right place.

 The SURFboard mAX Pro is a traditional tri-band router with a dedicated 5GHz band when working in a mesh.
 It also supports 160MHz channels.
 The downside is it has no features and almost no network settings to customize.

-Ubiquiti AmpliFi Alien vs. Arris SURFboard mAX Pro: Performance
+Ubiquiti AmpliFi Alien vs Arris SURFboard mAX Pro: Performance and ratings

 These two deliver similar performance in my testing, except for Wi-Fi 5 clients where the Arris was clearly better.
 By the way, in my testing, the Arris didn’t work in the 160MHz, which was quite disappointing.

-- No web interface, mobile app feels unfinished and severely lacks features and Wi-Fi settings
+No web interface, the mobile app feels unfinished and severely lacks features and Wi-Fi settings

 Which is the better choice?